Dennis Bergkamp: International career

 Bergkamp made his international debut for the Netherlands national team against Italy on 26 September 1990 as a substitute for Frank de Boer.
 He scored his first goal for the team against Greece on 21 November 1990.
 Bergkamp was selected for Euro 1992, where his national team were the defending champions.
-Although Bergkamp impressed, scoring three goals in the tournament, the team lost on penalties to eventual champions Denmark in the semi-final.
+Bergkamp impressed, scoring three goals in the tournament and finishing as one of the joint top goalscorers of the competition.
+However, his team lost on penalties to eventual champions Denmark in the semi-final, following a 2–2 draw; during the match, Bergkamp scored the first Dutch goal to tie the match 1–1, and also netted his penalty in the shootout.
+He also scored the only goal of the match in the Netherlands' opening win against Scotland, and the final goal in a 3–1 win over Germany in their first round match, which allowed them to top their group.
+Bergkamp was named in the Team of the Tournament for his performances.

 In the qualification for the 1994 FIFA World Cup, Bergkamp scored five goals and was selected for the finals, staged in the United States.
-He featured in every game for the national team, getting goals against Morocco in the group stages and the Republic of Ireland in the round-of-16.
-Bergkamp scored the first goal for the Netherlands against Brazil, but the team lost 3–2, exiting in the quarter-finals.
-At Euro 1996, Bergkamp scored against Switzerland and set up striker Patrick Kluivert's consolation goal against England, who advanced into the quarter-finals as first in their group while the Dutch finished second and faced France, being eliminated after a penalty shootout.
+He featured in every game for the national team, getting a goal against Morocco in the group stages (in addition to assisting Bryan Roy's late winner) and another one in a 2–0 win against the Republic of Ireland in the round-of-16.
+Bergkamp scored the first goal for the Netherlands against eventual champions Brazil, but the team lost 3–2, exiting in the quarter-finals.
+At Euro 1996, Bergkamp scored against Switzerland and set up striker Patrick Kluivert's consolation goal against England, who advanced into the quarter-finals as first in their group while the Dutch finished second and faced France, being eliminated after a penalty shootout, following a 0–0 draw.

 Against Wales in the 1998 FIFA World Cup qualification on 9 November 1996, he scored his first hat-trick for the national team.
 The Netherlands finished first in their group and qualified for the 1998 FIFA World Cup, held in France.
-Bergkamp scored three times in the competition, including a memorable winning goal in the final minute of the quarterfinal against Argentina.
+Bergkamp scored three times in the competition, including a memorable winning goal in the final minute of the quarter-final against Argentina.